bagnine/Pnuemonia-image-classification/README.md

 ![img](./images/normVSpneu.png)

 If we compare the mean pixel intensity between the two groups, where a higher value here represents a higher average pixel intensity in pneumonia chest x-rays, we can see that on average, pneumonia images have far brighter lungs.
-This is due to scarificaton and fluid build up in the lungs due to the infection.
+This is due to scarification and fluid build up in the lungs due to the infection.

 ![img](./images/averageDifference.png)

-Now that we have developed some intuition where the images are most different from eachother, let's look at how much interclass difference there is.
-To do this, we looked at the standard deviation for pixel intensity for each class and then, similar to before, we fond the difference between the two and plotted it.
+Now that we have developed some intuition where the images are most different from each other, let's look at how much interclass difference there is.
+To do this, we looked at the standard deviation for pixel intensity for each class and then, similar to before, we found the difference between the two and plotted it.

 ![img](./images/standardDiff.png)